-The series of large-format, multimedia portraits and the award-winning documentary film short by artist Susan J. Barron is presented at the museum with generous support from Big Lots, the Columbus Foundation, the Greater Columbus Arts Council and the Ohio Arts Council.
-The exhibition will be at the museum through February 1, 2022.
+The Twenty-Year War: Our Next Greatest Generation is presented at the museum with generous support from Big Lots, the Columbus Foundation, the Greater Columbus Arts Council and the Ohio Arts Council.
+The exhibition will be at the museum through October 2, 2022.

 Directly adjacent to the Museums lies a 2.5-acre Memorial Grove, designed for contemplation and reflection before visitors return to their everyday lives.
 Anchored by a grove of Elm trees, the space has a 325-foot stone wall, featuring three cascades of water and a reflecting pool, creating a cohesive space for remembrance, inspiration and the recognition of service.